fiuacm/React-Todo-Setup/README.md

       $ mongo --version
       ```

-       *  If these command are not found by your terminal follow these steps:
+       *  If these commands are not found by your terminal follow these steps:
        *  **Windows Users:**

               1. Restart the terminal and try again